p4ul-t/steam-share-master-ssm/README.md

 Steam is a trademark of Valve Corporation.

 ## 🚀 Features
-- Keep Steam isolated from the network without disconnecting from the internet
+- Keep Steam isolated from the network without disconnecting your PC from the internet
 - Play shared family games simultaneously
 - Simple and intuitive interface using Python 3.13 and PyQt6
 - Lightweight and easy to set up